-By way of background, the Exchange recently began allowing Users 4 to assign a Single Binary Order Entry ("BOE") logical order entry port 5 to a single dedicated Central Processing Unit (CPU Core) ("Dedicated Core").
+4 A User may be either a Member or Sponsored Participant.
+The term "Member" shall mean any registered broker or dealer that has been admitted a Single Binary Order Entry ("BOE") logical order entry port 5 to a single dedicated Central Processing Unit (CPU Core) ("Dedicated Core").
 Historically, CPU Cores had been shared by logical order entry ports (i.e., multiple logical ports from multiple firms may connect to a single CPU Core).
 Use of Dedicated Cores however, can provide reduced latency, enhanced throughput, and improved performance since a firm using a Dedicated Core is utilizing the full processing power of a CPU Core instead of sharing that power with other firms.
 This offering is completely voluntary and is available to all Users that wish to purchase Dedicated Cores.
 Users may utilize BOE logical order entry ports on shared CPU Cores, either in lieu of, or in addition to, their use of Dedicated Core(s).
 As such, Users are able to operate across a mix of shared and dedicated CPU Cores which the Exchange believes provides additional risk and capacity management.
 Further, Dedicated Cores are not required nor necessary to participate on the Exchange and as such Users may opt not to use Dedicated Cores at all.

 The Exchange proposes to assess the following monthly fees for Users that wish to use Dedicated Cores and adopt a maximum limit.
 First, the Exchange proposes to provide up to two Dedicated Cores to all Users who wish to use Dedicated Cores, at no additional cost.

-For the use of more than two Dedicated Cores, the Exchange proposes to assess the following fees: \$650 per Dedicated Core for 3-15 Dedicated Cores; \$850 per Dedicated Core for 16-30 Dedicated Cores; and \$1,050 per Dedicated Core for 31 or more Dedicated Cores.
+In the event that a User voluntarily chooses to use more than two Dedicated Cores, only then would the Exchange assess the following fees: \$650 per Dedicated Core for 3-10 Dedicated Cores; \$850 per Dedicated Core for 11-15 Dedicated Cores; and \$1,050 per Dedicated Core for 16 or more Dedicated Cores.
 The proposed fees are progressive and the Exchange proposes to include the following example in the Fees Schedule to provide clarity as to how the fees will be applied.
-Particularly, the Exchange will provide the following example: if a User were to purchase 16 Dedicated Cores, it will be charged a total of \$9,300 per month (\$0 2 + \$650 13 + \$850 1).
-The Exchange also proposes to make clear in the Fees Schedule that the monthly fees are assessed and applied in their entirety and are not prorated.
+Particularly, the Exchange will provide the following example: if a User were to purchase 11 Dedicated Cores, it will be charged a total of \$6,050 per month (\$0 2) + (\$650 8) + (\$850 1).
+The Exchange also proposes to make clear in the Fees Schedule that the monthly fees are to membership in the Exchange, limited liability company or other organization which is a registered broker or dealer pursuant to Section 15 of the Act, and which has been approved by the Exchange.
+A Sponsored Participant may be a Member or non-Member of the Exchange whose direct electronic access to the Exchange is authorized by a Sponsoring Member subject to certain conditions.
+See Exchange Rule 11.3.

+assessed and applied in their entirety and are not prorated.
 The Exchange notes the current standard fees assessed for BOE Logical Ports, whether used with Dedicated or shared CPU cores, will remain applicable and unchanged.6